 At Queen's College Pre-Prep we also take learning outside the classroom to support lessons and our Forest School sessions in the woods provide hands-on outdoor learning opportunities to develop confidence and self-esteem, which in turn impact on a child’s emotional and mental well-being.

 Queen’s College Pre-Prep offers a wealth of opportunities to challenge, expand and develop your child's creative, sporty and inquisitive sides and our dedicated staff are committed to ensuring every child achieves their full potential.

-Miss Sam Horner over as the Head of Pre-Prep at the start of 2017.
+Miss Sam Horner took over as the Head of Pre-Prep at the start of 2017.

 Miss Horner, who grew up in Cornwall, completed a four-year teaching degree at Westminster College (Methodist) in Oxford.